 OHOKA FARMERS MARKET REAL FOOD REVOLUTION

 The farmers market is part of a much larger global food movement of food sustainability and food resilience.
 You can check just who some of those others are on the Links tab.

 An alternative food system starts with the growers, farmers and producers and ends in the markets, independent shops, food boxes, CSA's, food hubs and community gardens.
 It encompasses everything from the soil we grow our foods in to the businesses we trade with.

-It is no easy task to take on the dominant industrial food system which dictates what most people eat, what growers can grow, how land is treated and how animals are farmed.
+It is no easy task to take on the dominant industrial food system which dictates governmental food policies, what most people eat, what growers can grow, how land is treated and how animals are farmed.
 But change is in the air; smart farmers and food producers around the world are embracing the opportunities that this food revolution offers.

-So congratulations to our thousands of supporters from Friends of the market, to regular customers to all our visitors from afar!
+Congratulations to our thousands of supporters from Friends of the market, to regular customers to all our visitors from afar!
 Congratulations too, to those enlightened farmers and food producers.
 You are all making a difference every time time you choose to buy from your local growers and food artisans at the market.

 bEYOND THE MARKET- It's more than just Fridays Our FRuits for School Campaign

-what's so good about FOOD SOVEREIGNty, FOOD SECURITY and Food RESILIENCE? everything!
-And you can be part of it.
+what's so good about FOOD SOVEREIGNty, FOOD SECURITY and Food RESILIENCE?

 Food Sovereignty came about in 2006 via Via Campesina.
 In a nutshell, food sovereignty is the right of peoples, communities and countries to define their own policies regarding their seeds, agriculture, labour, food and land.
 These policies must be appropriate to their unique ecological, social, economic and cultural circumstances.
 Food Sovereignty includes the true right to food and to produce food.
 It is about ownership.
 Agri business dominates many of the choices you make regarding food.
 Supermarkets are synonymous with this industry and you can read more on this in our market voice blog.
 The bottom line; they sell mainly processed foods which are nutritionally inferior, cheap to make and they squash many small businesses in their area eg fishshops, vege grocers, organic shops, pet supplies, bakers etc etc.

 Food Security is when all people, at all times, have access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
 Shopping at the farmers market is the best place to ensure you get the safe and nutritious.
 Your food security is threatened by the dominance of the Supermarket/s in your area.

 Food Resilience is a holistic response to a situation where change has become necessary for a community's well-being and survival.
 By incorporating food with the social, environmental and political, communities who actively strive for food resilience are able to offer alternative and independent ways of feeding themselves and their communities.
 They aim is to be food secure.
 This is the Farmers Market!